Vietnam.vn - Nền tảng quảng bá Việt Nam

 “We use almost every part of our brain.
 Most of our brain is active almost all the time,” says neuroscientist Barry Gordon at Johns Hopkins School of Medicine.
 In fact, over a 24-hour period, all areas of the brain are used.
 Even when we rest or sleep, most of our brain is active.

-“Evidence shows that in a day, you use 100 percent of your brain,” says John Henley, a neurologist at the Mayo Clinic.
-But that doesn’t mean that if a part of the brain is removed or damaged, people can’t perform everyday tasks.
+“Evidence shows that in a day, you use 100% of your brain,” says John Henley, a neuroscientist at the Mayo Clinic.
+However, this does not mean that if part of the brain is removed or damaged, people will not be able to perform daily tasks.
 “The brain has ways of compensating to make sure that the remaining parts take over,” Henley adds.
-This flexibility explains why some people can function without part of their brain.
+This flexibility explains why some people with missing parts of the brain can still function and work.

 Previously, many people believed that humans only use 10% of their brains.
-However, scientists have used functional magnetic resonance imaging (fMRI) to disprove this information. fMRI measures blood flow and oxygenation in the brain to detect activity in different brain regions.
-This technique shows that, even when performing simple tasks, not only 10% of the brain is active but a much larger number.
+However, scientists have used functional magnetic resonance imaging (fMRI) to refute this information. fMRI measures blood flow and oxygenation in the brain to detect activity in different brain regions.
+This technique shows that, even when performing simple tasks, not only 10% of the brain is active, but a much larger number.

 So does 10% refer to the number of brain cells?
 This is also incorrect, according to the BBC .
 When any nerve cells are about to become redundant, they will degenerate and die or be invaded by other nearby areas.
 The human body will not let brain cells wander around useless.